shiraeeshi/news-trends-broadcast/README.md

 sbt assembly
 ```

-It will create assembly jar.
+It will create the assembly jar.
 After that start containers using docker-compose:

 ```
 docker-compose up